yjg30737/pyside-database-chart-example/README.md

 Yes, it is PyQt database but PySide and PyQt are almost identical so there is not a bit of a problem to understand.

-Note: Data in chart are hard-coded, which means they are not programmatically synchronized with data in database.
-I will deal with it sooner or later.

 ## Requirements
 * PySide6